OjiCode/cosmos-camera/WRITEUP.md

 3. **Pre-Commit Hooks** - Utilize `husky` for pre-commit hooks to maintain high quality standard.
 4. **Monitoring** – Sentry for errors.
 5. **Feature flags & experimentation** – LaunchDarkly for feature flags.
+6. **Testing, Testing, Testing** - The timeline of the project demanded that I prioritize certain aspects over others.
+In production, I would have more thoroughly tested the application including adding integration and E2E tests.

 ### Nice-to-Have Future Features